krorvik/viperpit/articles/throttle.md

 # Handle

 The handle is two parts, the first is the rotating center, with a center pot hole (hehe), and a protruding cylinder around that that slots into the throttle mount.
+The handle extends upwards from the round lower part.

 The second part is the adapter for the grip base, and attaches to the grip end, and is glued and screwed securely in place.